EASY! 5 Steps to Planting a Sensory Garden for Kids

 Plants for taste stimulation:

 This doesn’t need a lot of explanation.
-Wow, is there a lot of flavor in the garden.
+Wow, are there a lot of flavors in the garden.

 The burst of a garden-ripe tomato in your mouth, full of sweet and tart flavors.

 Sweet fruits like watermelon and cantaloupe are some of the sweetest things on earth.